Day36512/ActiveChat/README.md

-# AzerothCore Eluna Lua Script: Lively World & Guild Chat
+# Eluna Lua Script: Lively World & Guild Chat

 This script is designed for AzerothCore using Eluna Lua scripting to simulate world and guild chat environment.
 It's intended single-player servers, adding a layer of immersion and social interaction by populating the chat with artificial conversations between non-existent players.
 This makes the game world feel more populated and lively.